redhat-et/ilab-on-ocp/standalone/README.md

       * Configure S3 details via CLI options, environment variables, or Kubernetes secret.
   * Train model with `train` subcommand.
   * Evaluate model by running MT_Bench with `evaluation` subcommand along with `--eval-type mt-bench` option.
-  * Final model evaluation with `evaluation` subcommand along with `--eval-type final-eval` option.
+  * Final model evaluation with `evaluation` subcommand along with `--eval-type final` option.
       * Final evaluation runs both MT Bench_Branch and MMLU_Branch
   * Push the final model back to the object store -  same location as the SDG data with `upload-trained-model` subcommand.